About Decisions

 When creating a Decision, you:

-type). - Define actions they want to take.
-For example, you might want to automatically notify a transportation manager whenever a delivery is delayed.
+- Define actions.
+For example, notify a transportation manager when a delivery is delayed.

-Decisions are aimed at helping product managers experiment with engagement and monetization strategies before codifying and deploying.
-With Illuminate, they can make decisions based on actual data instead of assumptions and then act on that data through automated conditions and actions.
+Decisions help product managers test engagement and monetization strategies before deployment.
+With Illuminate, you use real data instead of assumptions and act through automated conditions and actions.

 Decision structure